KalebPortillo/amnesia-game/README.md

 ## Getting started

-To build your own app on top of the Boilerplate, fork or mirror this repository.
-For serious use we recommend [mirroring using these instructions](https://help.github.com/articles/duplicating-a-repository/), since you can't make a fork of a public repository private on GitHub.
-To contribute to Boilerplate development or just playing around, forking is the way to go.

-First, give your application a name by running `./support/rename.sh YourAppName`.

-If you dont't want to rename de package name by hand, you can use [react-native-rename](https://github.com/junedomingo/react-native-rename)

-Of course, you will need node, npm, yarn(prefereb), Android Studio, Xcode, React Native CLI, and all these basic stuff setup in your machine
+You will need node, npm, yarn(preferably), Android Studio, Xcode, React Native CLI, and all these basic stuff setup in your machine

 ## Development workflow